Impact

 Risk and Exploitability

 The vulnerability requires a prior compromise of the renderer process, which may be achieved through separate code‑execution or privilege‑escalation flaws.
-EPSS data is not available, so the current exploitation probability is unknown, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 6.5 indicates a medium severity, and the EPSS score is below 1%, suggesting exploitation is unlikely but still possible.
+The vulnerability is not listed in the CISA KEV catalog.
 The medium severity rating indicates that while the flaw is not immediately critical, prompt remediation is advisable to prevent data loss.

 OpenCVE Enrichment